inet-framework/inet-showcases/visualizer/networkpathactivity/doc/index.rst

 At the beginning of the video, a red strip appears and moves from ``source`` to ``destination``.
-This strip is the standard OMNeT++ animation for packet transmissions, and has nothing to do with ``NetworkRouteVisualizer``.
-When the packet is received in whole by ``destination`` (the red strip disappears), an arrow is added by ``NetworkRouteVisualizer`` between the two hosts, indicating network path activity.
+This strip is the standard OMNeT++ animation for packet transmissions, and has nothing to do with :ned:`NetworkRouteVisualizer`.
+When the packet is received in whole by ``destination`` (the red strip disappears), an arrow is added by :ned:`NetworkRouteVisualizer` between the two hosts, indicating network path activity.
 The packet's name is also displayed on the arrow.
 The arrow fades out quickly, because the ``fadeOutTime`` parameter of the visualizer is set to a small value.